dzhavat/bracket-pair-toggler/README.md

 # Bracket Pair Colorization Toggler

-A simple extension that lets you easily toggle the global "[Bracket Pair Colorization](https://code.visualstudio.com/updates/v1_60#_high-performance-bracket-pair-colorization)" setting added in VS Code v1.60.
+A VS Code extension that gives you a simple command to quickly toggle the global “[Bracket Pair Colorization](https://code.visualstudio.com/updates/v1_60#_high-performance-bracket-pair-colorization)” setting added in VS Code v1.60.

 ## How to run